Bimodules and natural transformations for enriched $\infty$-categories: Enriched -Categories

 If we take $\mathcal{V}$ to be the \icat{} $\mathcal{S}$ of spaces, then $\Algcat(\mathcal{S})$ is equivalent to the \icat{} $\SegI$ of Segal spaces.

-The \icat{} $\Algcat(\mathcal{V})$ is functorial in $\mathcal{V}$, and it is lax monoidal functor with respect to the Cartesian product of monoidal \icats{} and of \icats{}.
+The \icat{} $\Algcat(\mathcal{V})$ is functorial in $\mathcal{V}$, and it is a lax monoidal functor with respect to the Cartesian product of monoidal \icats{} and of \icats{}.
 Moreover, if $\mathcal{V}$ is compatible with small colimits then $\Algcat(\mathcal{V})$ has small colimits, and it is tensored over $\Algcat(\mathcal{S})$ in such a way that the tensoring preserves colimits in each variable.
-We can thus regard any Segal space as a $\mathcal{V}$-\icat{} by tensoring with the unit of $\mathcal{V}$, regarded as a 1-object $\mathcal{V}$-\icat{}.
+Any Segal space thus gives rise to a $\mathcal{V}$-\icat{} by tensoring with the unit of $\mathcal{V}$, regarded as a 1-object $\mathcal{V}$-\icat{}.

 In particular, if we write $E^{n}$ for the contractible category with objects $\{0,\ldots,n\}$ and a unique morphism $i \to j$ for all $i$ and $j$, this determines a $\mathcal{V}$-\icat{} we also denote $E^{n}$.\footnote{In fact, we can define $E^{n}$ as a $\mathcal{V}$-\icat{} for an arbitrary $\mathcal{V}$, but we will not need this generality here.} We say that a $\mathcal{V}$-\icat{} $\mathcal{C}$ is \emph{complete} if it is local with respect to the map $E^{1} \to E^{0}$, i.e. if the map of spaces $\Map(E^{0}, \mathcal{C}) \to \Map(E^{1}, \mathcal{C})$ is an equivalence.
 Under the equivalence between $\Algcat(\mathcal{S})$ and Segal spaces, the complete $\mathcal{S}$-\icats{} precisely correspond to the \emph{complete} Segal spaces in the sense of Rezk.